nextgis/docs_toolbox/source/tools.rst

 Calculate max distance between polygon nodes
 -------------------------------------------------

 Adds an attribute to each polygon showing maximum distance between nodes.
-Distances are ellipsoidal Multipolygons are exploded.
+Distances are measured in meters along the edges.
+Multipolygons are exploded.

 Input: 1 geojson or geopackage file